 - An attendance certificate will be emailed to each delegate after conference.

-- Banking and foreign exchange - all South Africa's major banks are represented in Somerset West and are equipped to exchange foreign currency.
+- Banking and foreign exchange - all South Africa's major banks are represented in Sandton and are equipped to exchange foreign currency.
 All banks have ATM machines.
 You should also be able to exchange foreign currency at the hotel.

 - All major credit cards are accepted in most shops and hotels in South Africa, with American Express and Diners Club enjoying less universal acceptance than MasterCard and Visa.
 If you have a so-called "chip card," you will be required to enter a pin code.
 Pin-based debit cards are often accepted too.